 How it’s done here…

 You will not be embarrassed by the presence of a female assistant in the room for the procedure.
-It’s just you and the doctor (as shown in the video).
+It’s just you and the doctor.

 The No-Needle injector or ‘hypospray’ delivers a fine jet of Marcaine freezing right through the scrotal skin into the vas and surrounding tissues.
 The sensation is like a mild snap of an elastic band against the skin.
 It requires only 1/10th the volume of anesthetic compared with the old needle method so there is less tissue distension and less risk of bleeding.
 Also, it is a proven medical fact that men prefer to have needles kept as far away from their scrotums as possible!

 The left vas is exposed by gently pulling a small loop of it out the front of the scrotum.
-It is then blocked (occluded is the hi-tech term).
 The vas is cut leaving two ends.
 Both ends are cauterized.
-Then the top (abdominal) end is sewn with dissolving stitch material into a layer of tissue that permanently separates it from the other end.
+Then the top (abdominal) end is sewn with dissolving stitch material into the next layer of tissue, which permanently separates it from the other end.
 Thus the two ends can no longer ‘communicate’.
 This is called fascial interposition.
 The ends are placed back into the scrotum, and then the same thing is done for the right vas.

 The whole thing takes less than ten minutes!

 Here’s the play by play of the procedure

 - The scrotum is cleansed with a colorless antiseptic solution (no messy iodine!)
 Local anaesthetic is administered via ‘hypospray’ injector (no needle!)
 It freezes the skin and each vas.
 All you feel is a quick “flick” against the skin.